Russia's Sberbank says Croatian court rejects claim on Agrokor new loan

-MOSCOW, June 8 Russia's Sberbank said on Thursday that the Commercial Court in Zagreb has rejected its claim asking to bar Agrokor from entering into new financing agreements under a roll-up option.
+MOSCOW, June 8 (Reuters) - Russia's Sberbank said on Thursday that the Commercial Court in Zagreb has rejected its claim asking to bar Agrokor from entering into new financing agreements under a roll-up option.

 "This effectively means that, according to the judges who considered the applications, the current version of Lex Agrokor does not provide any protection for creditors against unreasonable and illegal actions of the company," the bank said.